What Is ENABLE Glasgow?

 What We Do

-We also provide a range of social opportunities for people with learning disabilities, and provide forums through which they can have a say in the issues that are important to them We also provide support services to carers, and support our members to campaign on a wide variety of issues.
+We also provide a range of social opportunities for people with learning disabilities, and host forums through which they can have a say in the issues that are important to them.
+We provide support services to carers, as well as supporting our members to campaign on a wide variety of issues.
 We have more than 400 members, and provide direct services to more than 200 people.
 Please check out the rest of our site for more details.